-IDF closely monitoring northern border for Iranian revenge attack, as hundreds of foreign pro-Iran fighters reportedly mobilized to Golan.
+IDF closely monitoring northern border as hundreds of foreign pro-Iranian fighters reportedly mobilized to Golan.

 The string of recent explosions in Iran is heightening tensions on Israel’s borders for fear of Iranian retaliation.
 On Sunday, Iran admitted significant damage in a fire at the Natanz nuclear facility.